Enter your email and get your hands on the e-book.

 This can help agents identify areas where they can improve and take steps to become even more efficient and effective.

-In addition, call center monitoring softwares like Convin can provide managers with valuable insights into overall call center performance, allowing them to identify trends and patterns and make data-driven decisions about how to improve efficiency and customer service.
+In addition, call center monitoring software like Convin can provide managers with valuable insights into overall call center performance, allowing them to identify trends and patterns and make data-driven decisions about how to improve efficiency and customer service.

 Some common call center monitoring software features include listening to calls, recording calls for training and quality assurance purposes, and generating reports on key metrics such as AHT and CSAT.